 A hosted CMS is installed on a server you control.
 Hosted CMS is more flexible but requires more technical skills to install and maintain.
 For example, you can launch on a WordPress CMS as a hosted or SaaS solution.

 A third party maintains a SaaS (“software as a service”) CMS.
 Squarespace and Wix are examples of SaaS CMSs.
 These systems simplify launching and managing a nonprofit site and typically require a monthly or annual subscription.

 Choosing a CMS comes down to deciding between a generic CMS and a nonprofit CMS.
 Let’s look at each so you know your options.

 Perks of using a generic CMS

 - Platforms like these are great for those with more technical experience.
-If you have more technical knowledge, a generic CMS can serve as a foundation to build off as you add your code, customize your site with numerous widgets, and more, opening up the possibilities for an extra-special website that goes beyond templates and built-in themes.
+If you have more technical knowledge, a generic CMS can serve as a foundation to build off as you add your code, customize your site with numerous widgets, and more, opening up the possibilities for an extra-special website beyond templates and built-in themes.